 ACLS continues to be the leading private institution supporting scholars in the humanities and related social sciences at the doctoral and postdoctoral levels.
-In the 2012-13 competition year, ACLS made awards totaling $15.3 million to more than 300 scholars selected from nearly 4,000 submitted applications.
+In the 2013-14 competition year, ACLS made awards totaling over $15 million to nearly 300 scholars selected from more than 3,000 submitted applications.

 Fellows and grantees in all programs are selected by committees of scholars appointed for this purpose.
 (See What is peer review?)

 The 2014-15 competition offers fellowships and grants in 12 programs, with information on the current competitions and deadlines available here.

 Applicants who are not U.S. citizens or are based at institutions outside the U.S. should see the information we provide international applicants here.